tobyStone/tutorScotland/test-results/e2e-hardware-specific-Hard-ae86e-onObserver-fails-on-Samsung-Samsung-Portrait/error-context.md

   - paragraph: 🤝 We work with our partners to support all children across Scotland, ensuring that no learner is left behind.
   - img "Tutoring in action"
   - heading "👥 Meet the TAS Team" [level=2]
-  - heading "💛 Karen Simpson – Co-Founder & Director" [level=3]
+  - heading "💛 Karen Simpson – Co-Founder and President" [level=3]
   - img "Karen Simpson"
-  - paragraph: Karen has been in education for over 20 years, both in the classroom and as the founder of a thriving UK-wide tutoring business.
+  - paragraph: Karen has been in education for over 20 years, both in the classroom and as the founder of a thriving global tutoring business.
 A former primary teacher and tutor mentor, she is passionate about raising the profile of tutoring and building supportive pathways for teachers who want to step outside the classroom.
-She leads on the strategic vision for the organisation and tutor training.
+In her role as president she oversees the strategic direction of TAS and leads on the strategic vision and tutor training.
-  - paragraph: "\"I believe tuition changes lives but we need to get it right and we need to make it fair.\""
+  - paragraph: "\"Tutoring has the power to change lives, not just for the pupils we support but for the educators who deliver it.
+Through Tutors Alliance Scotland, we're creating a community that values professionalism, quality and collaboration, ensuring every child in Scotland can access the support they deserve and every tutor is recognised for the vital role they play.\""
-  - heading "💙 Martine Kelly – Co-Founder & Director" [level=3]
+  - heading "💙 Martine Kelly – Co-Founder & Website Manager" [level=3]
   - img "Martine Kelly"
   - paragraph: Martine brings nearly two decades of educational leadership experience, having worked in schools as a teacher and senior leader.
 Her deep understanding of policy, ASN and equity in education drives TAS's mission to support all learners, especially those most often left behind.
-She leads on partnerships, inclusion and outreach.
+She leads the website management.
   - paragraph: "\"Our goal is simple: ensure every child can access high-quality tuition, no matter where they live or what they face.\""
+  - heading "💬 Jill McAlpine – Policy and Strategy Advisor" [level=3]
+  - img "Jill McAlpine"
+  - paragraph: Jill McAlpine is the founder of Inpurpose, a business optimisation agency based in Inverness, serving clients across the UK.
+She spent over a decade as Chief of Staff to a Member of Parliament, leading national campaigns, building coalitions, and delivering strategic projects across parliaments.
+With 20 years' experience leading teams, projects and campaigns, Jill now supports SMEs and organisations to build, grow and optimise their businesses.
+She is also an Associate Partner at Kane Partners, bringing expertise in strategy, policy and communications to the Tutors Alliance Scotland Board.
+  - paragraph: "\"I'm proud to be part of Tutors Alliance Scotland, an organisation committed to raising standards and creating meaningful impact across the tuition sector.
+By bringing together expertise from education, business and policy, we have a real opportunity to ensure every child in Scotland can access high-quality, trusted support that helps them thrive.\""
   - heading "🧮 Mairi Brindle – Finance and Accounts Manager" [level=3]
   - img "Mairi Brindle"
   - paragraph: Mairi is a secondary maths teacher and private tutor with a sharp eye for detail and a heart for making education accessible.
 She manages TAS finances, ensuring transparency and sustainability in all that we do.